Corporate Governance

 - (4)

-- Future points to examine for further enhancing the effectiveness of the BoD
+- 4. Overview of the Management Roundtable Discussions for further enhancement of the effectiveness of the BoD

 Survey results